IBE160/SG-418/proposal.md

 - Human oversight for logic, AI prompts and architecture decisions

 **Testing Strategy**:
+- A **Debugging Test Harness** will be created to test agent logic in isolation, speeding up development and bug fixing.
 - Unit tests for simulation logic (initialization, state transitions)
 - Integration tests for API endpoints
 - Manual testing for AI-generated content quality